TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpdiskfull.md

 # Error CBPDiskFull

 <!--issueDescription-->
-We have identified that your restore operation failed because of selected destination volume does not have free space.
+We have identified that your restore operation failed because the selected destination volume does not have free space.
 <!--/issueDescription-->

 ## **Recommended Steps**

-* Ensure the destination volume has sufficient free space.
+* Ensure the destination volume has sufficient free space
-* Ensure the staging area in the selected volume has sufficient free space.
+* Ensure the staging area in the selected volume has sufficient free space